-1. Highlights High Five, ages 3–6
+1. Highlights High Five (Ages 3–6)

 Every page of Ladybug is beautiful, colorful, and a delight to read.
 Each issue is filled with charming characters, activities, songs, poems, and stories.

-3. National Geographic Little Kids (ages 2–6)
+4. National Geographic Little Kids (Ages 2–6)

 This is the best cooking magazine for foodie kids!
 Recipes, photos, and fun food-themed articles will ignite kids’ interest in healthy cooking and eating.

-11. Jack and Jill, ages 6-10
+11. Jack and Jill (Ages 6–12)

-12. National Geographic Kids, ages 6–12
+12. National Geographic Kids (Ages 6–12)

-While it’s more ad-heavy than the little kid version, this is a reliable favorite for elementary kiddos.
-Lots of high interest topics to wow readers—plus activities and jokes.
+While it’s more ad-heavy than the little-kid version, we still think this is one of the best magazines for elementary kids.
+Lots of high-interest topics to wow readers—plus activities and jokes.

-Ranger Rick presents amazing facts, stunning photos and outdoor adventures that help kids sharpen reading skills and develop a deeper appreciation for nature.
+Ranger Rick presents amazing facts, stunning photos, and outdoor adventures that help kids sharpen reading skills and develop a deeper appreciation for nature.

-16. Sports Illustrated Kids, ages 8–14
+16. Sports Illustrated Kids (Ages 8–14)

 This magazine is a design masterpiece, with each issue centered on a strong female role model.
 The subscription is on the pricey side, but you’ll want to save every issue for years to come.
 “Companion Guides” are available as an add-on for any issue you especially love, giving you digital access (and the ability to print!) all activity pages, plus extra resources on the topic.